Pox ransomware removal instructions

 To eliminate Pox virus our malware researchers recommend scanning your computer with Spyhunter.

 How to protect yourself from ransomware infections?

-Every single user should know that poor knowledge and reckless behavior are the main reasons for computer infections.
-The key to its safety is caution and, thus, paying attention when browsing the Internet, as well as downloading/installing/updating software is a must.
-You should never use any third party download/installation tools, because they often include rogue apps.
-Instead, software should be downloaded only from official programs, using direct download links.
-Third party downloaders/installers often include rogue applications, which is why such tools should never be used.
-Keeping installed applications and operating system up-to-date is also paramount.
-To achieve this, however, use only implemented functions or tools provided by the official developer.
-It is also important to know that cracking installed applications is illegal (software piracy is a cyber crime).
-Moreover, the risk of infections is extremely high, since most of cracking tools are fake.
-For this reason, you should never attempt to activate applications using third party/illegal tools.
-Handling all received email attachments with care is also extremely important.
-Never open any attachments that are irrelevant or if the sender looks suspicious.
-Such emails should be deleted without even reading.
-On top of all that, be sure to have a reputable anti-virus/anti-spyware suite installed and running - tools of this type will help you detect and remove infections before they damage the system.
+Poor knowledge and careless behavior are the main reasons for computer infections.
+The key to safety is caution, Therefore, pay attention when browsing the Internet and downloading/installing/updating software.
+Never use third party download/installation tools, since they often include rogue apps.
+Software should be downloaded from official programs, using direct download links.
+Keep installed applications and operating systems up-to-date, however, use only implemented functions or tools provided by the official developer.
+Cracking installed applications is illegal (software piracy is a cyber crime) and the risk of infections is extremely high (since most cracking tools are fake).
+Therefore, never attempt to activate applications using third party/illegal tools.
+Handle all received email attachments with care and never open any attachments that are irrelevant or if the sender seems suspicious.
+These emails should be deleted without reading.
+Have a reputable anti-virus/anti-spyware suite installed and running - these tools detect and remove infections before they can damage the system.
 If your computer is already infected with Pox, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Pox ransomware's text file ("HOW TO DECRYPT FILES.txt"):
+Text presented in the Pox ransomware text file ("HOW TO DECRYPT FILES.txt"):